Move 5 matches to make the matchstick kite reverse direction and dive down

 You should enjoy solving this unusual puzzle.

-Solution to the puzzle: Move 5 sticks in the figure of kite to make it diving down nose first
+Solution to the Kite matchstick puzzle: Move 5 matches to make the kite dive down

 Analysis of the structure and knowing precisely what you have to do

 Do we know exactly which figure of kite we have to form finally?
 The first step should be then to form this final figure.
 It would be the same kite, but flipped upside down by 180 degrees.

 In solving earlier matchstick puzzles except one, you didn't know the final solution figure at the beginning.
 In this aspect you have apparently an advantage—you know the final solution figure here at the start itself.